-Accommodations benefit one person at a time, but accessible practice can benefit everyone who interacts with your material.
-Accessible design saves you time and effort in the future while benefiting the largest number of people in the present.
-It also reduces institutional risk.
+Accommodations benefit one person at a time, but accessible practices can benefit everyone who interacts with your material and save you time and effort in the future.

-Making your digital materials accessible can help anyone with a documented disability, but it will also help:
+Making your digital materials accessible directly impacts anyone with a disability.
+It also helps:

 - People developing their English language skills

 - People using older technologies to access the internet